-As a composite insurance Company, Goldlink Insurance PLC sees risk management as a primary objective which aims to protect the Company's stakeholders from events that could hinder the sustainable achievement of its financial performance objectives.
-The management of the Company recognises the importance of having an efficient and effective risk management system in place.
-Hence, the Company has developed an Enterprise-wide Risk Management Framework using the guidelines of the Committee of Sponsoring Organisations of the Tread way Commission (COSO).
+As a compositeinsuranceCompany,Goldlink InsurancePLC seesrisk managements a primary objective which aims to protect the Company's stakeholders from events that could hinder the sustainable chievement of its financial performance objectives.
+The management of the Company recognises the importance of having an efficient and effective risk managements ystemin place.
+Hence, the Company has developed an Enterprise-wideRisk ManagemenFramework using the guidelines of the Committee Sponsoring Organisation of the Treadway Commission (COSO).
 The ERM framework assists the Company in identifying, and managing all the classes of risks that are embedded in its processes and operations.

-The ERM framework/programme helps structure and coordinates all direct and indirect risk management activities within the Company while eliminating redundancies and ensuring consistency in the risk management process.
-Our strategy also entails constantly monitoring daily risk positions, attracting and retaining qualified personnel, reducing volatility in supplies, and managing political risk.
+The ERM framework/programmeelps structure and coordinatesall direct and indirect risk managementactivities within the Companywhile eliminating redundancies and ensuring consistency in the risk management process.
+Our strategy also entails constantly monitoring daily risk positions, attracting and retaining qualified personnel reducing volatility in supplies, and managing political risk.
 This is supplemented with a clear organisational structure with documented delegated authorities and responsibilities from the Board of directors to Executive management committees and senior management.

-The Board of directors approves the risk management policies and meets regularly to approve any commercial, regulatory and organisational requirements of such policies.
+The Board of directorsapproves the risk managemen policies and meets regularly to approve any commercial, regulatory and organisational requirements of such policies.
 These policies define the Company's risk management policies: